Butcher's Choice, The Glad Cafe. Gig Photography in Glasgow.

 The compere is the fabulous Fergus Mitchell, who is also a screenwriter.

-On the first night they were also joined by Christopher MacArthur-Boyd.
-Native to the East End of Glasgow, he comes across as a moral crusader, feeding us information about the evils of the world as he sees it.
+The comedian Christopher MacArthur-Boyd, an East Ender (Glasgow East End that is...), joined the line up and comes across as a moral crusader, feeding us information about the evils of the world as he sees it.

 David Paul, ex-security man Tommy Henery, Charlene Peterson, Chris KC (putting the 'international' in the Glasgow International Comedy Festival), Chris Scott and Lewis McKenzie (all pictured below) also all performed and are regulars at Butcher's Choice events.

-Tricia Stakes joked about her teenage daughters being a drug smuggler and a mass murderer wannabe.
+Tricia Stakes joked about her teenage daughter being a drug smuggler and a mass murderer wannabe who tied her to a radiator.
 Teenagers, hey?

-Elderflower cordial user, Andrew Ogilvie, regaled us with a tale about an eventful trip to the supermarket.
+Elderflower cordial user, Andrew Ogilvie (below), regaled us with a tale about an eventful trip to the supermarket and trying to bring his haul back on the bus.
+I think we have all been there.

-Self-professed Tyrion Lannister resembler Anthony Forrest talked about the pitfalls of being short - like not being able to set off the sensors to open a door whilst on a date.
+Self-professed Tyrion Lannister look alike Anthony Forrest talked about the pitfalls of being short - like not being able to set off the sensors to open a door whilst on a date.

 Stevie McKinnon talked about mental health and suffering from OCD.

-Fergus and Findlay teamed up to argue about football.
+Fergus Mitchell and Findlay Napier teamed for a lively 'debate' about football.

 Graham Stewart impressed us with comedic magic - and his awesome drawing abilities.